WarwickAnimeSoc/TengenToppaAnimango/README.md

 __*Progress:*__  Not started.

 #### User Accounts
 __*Progress:*__ All the basic user functionality has been added.
-Need to implement the Library app to add the loans section of the profile
+Need to implement the Library app to add the loans section of the profile.
+Additionally, the SU API interface needs to be added.

 #### Events
 __*Progress:*__  All functionality is present.
 Needs some improvements to the user interface.